Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 Return the result of a query made on the graph instance as a json

-    Run a query on a graph instance and return the result as a json
+    Run a query on a graph instance and return the result as a json Note: This endpoint is activated only if &#x60;csm.platform.twincache.useGraphModule&#x60; property is set to true

 ### Parameters